-Gregory A. Pesely (’77) serves as Mission Integration Manager for the Order of St. Francis (OSF) Healthcare System in Peoria, Ill.
+Gregory A. Pesely (’77) serves as Mission Integration Manager for OSF Healthcare System in Peoria, Ill.
 OSF is a Catholic health care system covering 11 different facilities, the largest system in Illinois outside of Chicago.
 Mr. Pesely advises the corporation on medical ethics policies and the training of some 15,000 associated personnel.

 Mr. Pesely is involved in developing, administering, and applying a variety of health care policies throughout this system.
 “Basically, we’re trying to recover Catholic culture in the health care industry,” he says.
 His work runs the gamut of life issues.
 The provision of artificial nutrition and hydration to comatose and incapacitated patients, treatment of tubal pregnancies, the development of HMOs, the provision of artificial birth control pills and devices, the development of new drugs, and medical care of the indigent are just some of the issues he grapples with regularly.